groundcat/disposable-email-domain-list/README.md

 # Disposable Email Domain List

-This is a validated, cleaned, and up-to-date list of domains used by temporary and disposable email services that are still functioning at the time of the validation.
+This is a list of domains used by temporary or disposable email services.

+This list is daily updated and validated by MX scan.
+It's made as short as possible.

 # Download

-You can download this list in [txt format](https://raw.githubusercontent.com/yzyjim/disposable-email-domain-list/master/domains.txt) or [JSON format](https://raw.githubusercontent.com/yzyjim/disposable-email-domain-list/master/domains.json).
+You can download this list in [TXT format](https://raw.githubusercontent.com/yzyjim/disposable-email-domain-list/master/domains.txt) or [JSON format](https://raw.githubusercontent.com/yzyjim/disposable-email-domain-list/master/domains.json).

 # What is disposable email?

 [Disposable email addresses](http://en.wikipedia.org/wiki/Disposable_email_address) are known as DEA or dark mail.
 It is a kind of service that generates a unique or random email address that is used for every contact or entity.

-This repository includes a collection of domains that are used by the disposable email services.
+This repository includes a collection of domains that are used by the disposable email services that are still functioning at the time of the validation.

 The administrators could use this list to prevent potentially fraudulent activities.